Looking Closely at the Growth Curve for JFrog Ltd. (FROG)

 JP Morgan gave a rating of “Overweight” to FROG, setting the target price at $29 in the report published on October 03rd of the previous year.

-During the last 5 trading sessions, FROG rose by +2.80%, which changed the moving average for the period of 200-days by +0.31% in comparison to the 20-day moving average, which settled at $23.43.
-In addition, JFrog Ltd. saw 20.53% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FROG fell by -2.85%, which changed the moving average for the period of 200-days by +3.07% in comparison to the 20-day moving average, which settled at $24.34.
+In addition, JFrog Ltd. saw 18.19% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading